 Tracking application form submissions is as simple as setting up a goal within the admin section.

-One element that isn’t as straight-forward to track is phone calls.
+One element that isn’t as straight-forward to track in Google Analytics is phone calls.

 Say for example you have a branch network and each branch has their own contact number.
 These numbers are not only displayed on your website, but they’re on all offline assets and marketing collateral too.